godotengine/godot-docs/classes/class_csgmesh.rst

 Description
 -----------

-This CSG node allows you to use any mesh resource as a CSG shape provided it is closed, does not self-intersect, does not contain internal faces and has no edges that connect to more then two faces.
+This CSG node allows you to use any mesh resource as a CSG shape, provided it is closed, does not self-intersect, does not contain internal faces and has no edges that connect to more then two faces.

 Property Descriptions
 ---------------------